-Section 232 of the Trade Expansion Act of 1962 (19 U.S.C. ยง1862, as amended) authorizes the President to impose trade restrictions if the Secretary of Commerce determines that imports of a good "threaten to impair" U.S. national security.
+In 2025, President Trump has expanded and increased existing steel and aluminum tariffs, imposed since 2018 under Section 232 of the Trade Expansion Act of 1962 (19 U.S.C. ยง1862, as amended).
+Section 232 authorizes the President to impose trade restrictions if the Secretary of Commerce determines that imports of a good "threaten to impair the U.S. national security."
+Since June 2025, the United States has imposed 50% tariffs on steel, aluminum, and products containing steel and aluminum ("derivatives") from nearly all trading partners.

-Congress may consider possible positive and negative implications of expanded tariffs for the U.S. economy, U.S. relations with trading partners, and issues related to congressional trade authorities.
+Congress may consider possible implications of steel and aluminum tariffs for the U.S. economy and issues related to congressional trade authorities.

-Congress might consider the potential benefits and costs of expanded steel and aluminum tariffs for the U.S. economy, relations with trading partners including global discussions on overcapacity, and whether these actions are consistent with U.S. international trade obligations.
+Congress might consider the potential benefits and costs of steel and aluminum tariffs for the U.S. economy, whether U.S. tariff actions achieve stated policy objectives, and whether these actions are consistent with U.S. international trade obligations.

-Congress may also consider whether to support or curb presidential authorities related to Section 232.
-Some Members of Congress advocate for expanding presidential trade authorities (e.g., H.R.
+Congress also may consider whether to support or curb presidential authorities related to Section 232.
+Some Members have praised the tariffs and advocate for expanding presidential trade authorities (e.g., H.R.
 735).
-Others assert that Congress should play a stronger role in approving U.S. trade actions (e.g., S. 348, S. 1272/H.R.
+Others assert that Congress should play a stronger role in overseeing U.S. trade actions (e.g., S. 348, S. 1272/H.R.
 2665, H.R.
 1903).
-Some Members have called for tariff exemptions for certain products or countries, like those previously in place, to mitigate potential impacts on the U.S. economy.
+Some Members have called for tariff exemptions to mitigate potential impacts on the U.S. economy.

 Partner |